stonerworx/mediaq-poi/README.md

   Sequence diagram to show how the query "get POIs for video" is solved.
 The servlet receives the request with the video's id as parameter.
 It loads the Video object from the datastore (not shown in sequence diagram) and calls the getVisiblePois()-method of the PoiService.
-The service now gets the circular approximation of the video's trajectory and requests the Google Places Api to return all places within this circular range.
+The service now gets the circular approximation of the video's trajectory and requests the [Google Places API][2]<sup>2</sup> to return all places within this circular range.
 All this places are handled as candidates.
   In the refinement step all trajectory points are iterated and for every single point all candidate POIs are checked if they are visible at the point, If yes, they are added to the result lists.
 In the end, the results are returned to the servlet which puts them together with other information about the video to the http response (as JSON).